rlj0713/classroom/README.md

 # Classroom

-Classroom instructors can now quickly and effectively create optimal groupings informed by Elena Kagan's research.
+Classroom instructors can now quickly and effectively create optimal groupings informed by Dr. Spencer Kagan's research.
 Add students to your roster and make data informed groupings with the click of a button.

 ## Developers